SFPC/sfpc.github.io/participate.md

 The idea behind these interconnected topics is to build on SFPC’s core curriculum by exploring common ground where we can take the ideas developed in our classroom into the streets and studio.
 We see them as platforms to help promote fearless prototyping, asking difficult questions, and creating projects that embody issues that are not yet commonly addressed in the art / tech world.

-Feel free to reach out to us if you have questions about the school: [info@sfpc.io](mailto:info@sfpc.io)

 ### Who is going to teach this term?

 [Allison Burtch](http://www.allisonburtch.net/), [Amit Pitaru](http://www.pitaru.com), [Casey Gollan](http://caseyagollan.com), [Taeyoon Choi](http://taeyoonchoi.com/), [Zachary Lieberman](http://thesystemis.com/) as well as a variety of new teachers, workshop leaders, and visiting artists.